 Passive euthanasia is when life-sustaining treatments are withheld.
 The definitions are not precise.
-If a doctor prescribes increasing doses of strong painkilling medications, such as opioids, this may eventually be toxic for the patient.
+If a doctor prescribes increasing doses of strong pain-management medications, such as opioids, this may eventually be toxic for the individual.
 Some may argue that this is passive euthanasia.

 Others, however, would say this is not euthanasia, because there is no intention to take life.

-Active euthanasia is when someone uses lethal substances or forces to end a patient’s life, whether by the patient or somebody else.
+Active euthanasia is when someone uses lethal substances or forces to end the person’s life, whether by the individual themself or somebody else.

 Active euthanasia is more controversial, and it is more likely to involve religious, moral, ethical, and compassionate arguments.

 Assisted suicide has several different

 “Intentionally helping a person take their own life by providing drugs for self-administration, at that person’s voluntary and competent request.”

 Some definitions include the words, “in order to relieve intractable (persistent, unstoppable) suffering.”

 Since pain is the most visible sign of distress or persistent suffering, people with cancer and other life threatening, chronic conditions will often receive palliative care.
 Opioids are commonly used to manage pain and other symptoms.

 The adverse effects of opioids include drowsiness, nausea, vomiting, and constipation.
 They can also be addictive.
 An overdose can be life threatening.